-I’m trying to make sense of everything coiled, but the only thing getting wound up is me.
-I thought I knew a bit about electromagnetics, but recently I’ve been trying to make sense of all of these fields and flows.
+I’m trying to make sense of everything coiled, but the only thing getting wound up is me!
+I thought I knew a bit about electromagnetics, but recently I’ve been trying to make sense of all these fields and flows.

 What is the difference between the magnetic field and the flux?
 How does flux work in a transformer or a generator?
 Does anyone really understand Maxwell’s Equations?

 So many textbooks dealing with electromagnetism speak in equations instead of English.
 I want to know HOW it all works, not just how to compute these things.
 Am I just reading the wrong books?
 Can you help me figure out what the flux is going on?